 There are two activities in Jackson Hole that you won’t find anywhere else on earth: snowmobiling through Yellowstone National Park and taking a horse-drawn sleigh ride on the National Elk Refuge.

-Yellowstone National Park is closed to vehicular traffic in winter, making a snowmobile tour on the park’s snow-covered roads a truly once in a lifetime experience.
+Yellowstone National Park is closed to vehicular traffic in winter, making a snowmobile tour on the park’s snow-covered roads a truly once-in-a-lifetime experience.
 Scenic Safaris’ snowmobile tours are a Jackson Hole must-do.
-With Scenic Safaris you’ll get to see the park as very few do–with no crowds and no cars.
+With Scenic Safaris you’ll get to see the park as very few do — with no crowds and no cars.
 The tour is an all-day, 12-hour round-trip adventure and the early morning and early evening hours present some of the best wildlife viewing opportunities while you make your way to and from our country’s first national park.

-Sleigh Ride on the National Elk Refuge: Riding on a horse-drawn sleigh is one of the most unrivaled ways to enjoy the winter landscape and to get up close to certain species of wildlife.
+Sleigh Ride on the National Elk Refuge: Riding on a horse-drawn sleigh is one of the most unrivaled ways to enjoy the winter landscape and get close to certain species of wildlife.
 Cozy up with a lap robe, sip hot mulled cider and enjoy this classic winter pastime as you absorb Jackson Hole's spectacular scenery.
-You can join the sleigh ride from the National Elk Refuge and Greater Yellowstone Visitor Center on Cache—it’s located just a few blocks north of Jackson’s Town Square.
+You can join the sleigh ride from the National Elk Refuge and Greater Yellowstone Visitor Center on Cache — it’s located just a few blocks north of Jackson’s Town Square.
 You’ll thrill at being surrounded by a herd of wild elk, with your sleigh driver and guide sharing information about the refuge.
 Elk aren’t the only wildlife you’ll see, either: eagles, coyotes, bison, foxes and even wolves can sometimes be spotted, too!
 Reservations are suggested, as the sleigh rides are run on a first-come, first-served basis.

 3. Explore Grand Teton National Park on Snowshoes